 DU is the oldest and largest independent university in the Rocky Mountain Region and is committed to building and sustaining a culturally diverse faculty, staff, and student body.
 The MCE is located in Katherine A. Ruffatto Hall, a 65,000 square foot complex built in 2010 providing a flexible, innovative, and multidisciplinary learning environment.
 The facility allows for ongoing dialogue with community, national, and global partners as we enter a transformational era in education.

-- Earned doctorate in research methods and statistics or a related field or will have completed such a degree by the September 1, 2021 start date.
+- An earned doctorate in research methods and statistics or a related field or will have completed such a degree by the January 1, 2022 start date.

 - An articulated teaching/research agenda with a focus on statistics and quantitative methodology.

-- Evidence of an excellent record of teaching graduate level research methods and statistics courses.
+- Evidence of an excellent record of teaching graduate level research methods and statistics courses both in-person and online.

 - Conference presentations and publication in appropriate journals.